interuss/monitoring/monitoring/uss_qualifier/scenarios/interuss/flight_authorization/general_flight_authorization.md

 #### Disallowed conditions check

 When the test designer specifies that a particular Flight Check's conditions "MustBeAbsent", that means if a flight is successfully planned/authorized, it must NOT be accompanied by any conditions/advisories.
 If a successfully-planned/authorized flight IS indicated to contain any conditions/advisories, this check will fail.

+#### Successful closure check

+If a flight was successfully planned, then uss_qualifier will emulate a user attempting to close that flight.
+The flight plan is expected to be Closed following that action.
+If it is any other value, this check will fail per **[interuss.automated_testing.flight_planning.ExpectedBehavior](../../../requirements/interuss/automated_testing/flight_planning.md)**.
+A value of NotPlanned is not acceptable because the flight had previously been planned.